 I also continue to advocate any additional IBD-specific dietary restrictions that may be necessary.

 Furthermore, I’m even more adamant about reintroducing higher-FODMAP items in this population, because the prebiotic effect of many of these foods is particularly important for people with IBD.

 Are there other diagnoses that you find are helped by the low FODMAP diet?

 You mean IBS, SIBO, and IBD are not enough?!

 But really, I do sometimes use the low FODMAP diet for other conditions, including functional bloating/distention, and functional constipation or diarrhea.

 We know that you were very recently at Mount Sinai, and now will be turning your focus to your individual practice.
 Tell us more about that, and we’ll make sure folks can find you for a consultation!

 I’ve been in private practice for ages, actually, including when I was also at Mount Sinai.
-The main difference between now and when I first started Erica Ilton Nutrition is that in addition to my physical office, I’ll soon be starting a telehealth practice so I can help people who do not live in or near New York City.
+The main difference now is that in addition to seeing people in my physical office, I’ll soon be starting a telehealth practice so I can help people who can’t or won’t commute to New York City.